epaleo/monitor-swt/README.md

 # Monitor SWT

-Get Widget information in console.
+Get Widget SWT information in console.
-Move mouse hover component and select **Ctrl+Shift+A** to get information in cosole.
+Move mouse over a component and press **Ctrl+Shift+A** to get information in console.

 ## Getting started

+1 Add jar and pom from release to your local repository (because the release isn't in maven central)

-1 Add dependency to your **pom.xml** in your debug profile.
+2 Add dependency to your **pom.xml** project in your debug profile.
 For example: oficina.
 ```
 <profiles>
     <profile>